someparty/someparty/source/articles/2020-05-10-the-space-that-is-years.html.markdown

 [Listen: The Real McKenzies - "Beer & Loathing" @ Bandcamp](https://therealmckenzies.bandcamp.com/track/beer-loathing "#")

 [Chris Page](https://chrispage.bandcamp.com) has another demo online, this past week sharing the "The Space That Is Years."
-It follows "Undercoat" and "Interstellar Basement Dweller" in the capital-region singer/songwriter's isolation catalogue.
+It follows "Undercoat" and "Interstellar Basement Dweller" in the capital-region singer-songwriter's isolation catalogue.
 This recording originated from sessions tracked at a Quebec cottage this past summer and finished during the quarantine at the artist's Vanier, Ontario home.
 Page commented:

 > "This song has been around for as long as I've been writing songs.
 I honestly can't tell you how old it is, but you'll notice there's a line about writing a letter.
 I think the genesis of the song was getting a letter to my mailbox in residence at University from a girlfriend.
 (Yeah, old friends used to write letters to each other, believe it or not).
 >